Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Recent Performances

-- Shenault put together a 13-yard performance against the Patriots last week on two catches while being targeted three times.
+- Against the Patriots last week, Shenault was targeted three times and picked up 13 yards on two receptions.

-- Shenault's six catches during his last three games have yielded 52 yards (17.3 ypg).
-He's been targeted 10 times.
+- Shenault's over his last three outings stat line reveals six catches for 52 yards.
+He averaged 17.3 yards per game, and was targeted 10 times.

 Shenault's Jacksonville Teammates